Nursing Home Abuse And Neglect Attorney Alabama | Mark Petro

 • Unexplained Injuries

-Types Of Abuse In A Nursing Home Or Care Facility
+What Are The Types Of Abuse In A Nursing Home Or Care Facility?

 Abuse can be categorized into a few types: physical, sexual, emotional.
 When we discuss elder and nursing home abuse, we typically categorize it as either physical, emotional, sexual, or financial.
 Unfortunately, it can be difficult to identify even the most severe abuse cases, since many nursing home residents are either unwilling or unable to report their situation.